-Trump says he trusts China’s sincerity on trade talks: ‘They want to make a deal’
+Trump stands firm on China trade war as talks poised to resume, says critics ‘don’t have the guts’

-President Trump, at a press conference on the sidelines of the G-7 summit, said Monday that he trusts China's sincerity with regard to negotiating a possible deal to ease the trade war between the two economic powers.
+President Trump, at a press conference on the sidelines of the G-7 summit, defended his handling of the chaotic trade war with China and said those calling for him to back down in negotiations “don’t have the guts.”

+The president stood firm when asked about the impact his strategy with China has had on the international markets.

+CHINA ANNOUNCES IT SEEKS 'CALM' END TO TRADE WAR, AS MARKETS TANK AND CURRENCY HITS 11-YEAR FLATLINE

+“I have people saying just make a deal, make a deal,” Trump explained.
+“They don’t have the guts and they don’t have the wisdom to know you can’t continue to go on where a country is taking $500 billion—billion with a ‘B’—out every single year.”

+He went on to slam prior administrations going back decades: “Somebody had to do this.
+This should have been done by President Obama and Biden—Sleepy Joe—should have been done by Bush, by Clinton, double Bush, should have been done.
+I’m doing it.”

-During a joint press conference with French President Emmanuel Macron in Biarritz, France Monday, Trump was asked by Fox News' John Roberts whether he believed Beijing was genuine in their offer to negotiate a trade agreement.
+Meanwhile, during the joint press conference with French President Emmanuel Macron in Biarritz, France Monday, Trump was asked by Fox News' John Roberts whether he believed Beijing was genuine in their offer to negotiate a trade agreement.

 "I do," Trump said.
 "I think they want to make a deal very badly.
 I think that was elevated very late in the night...The vice chairman of China came out that he wants to see a deal made and that it wants it to be made under calm conditions...I agree with him on that."